-Britomart development director Campbell Williamson has been overseeing progress on The Hotel Britomart, which will be New Zealand’s first 5 Green Star hotel.
+Britomart development director Campbell Williamson led construction on The Hotel Britomart, New Zealand’s first 5 Green Star hotel.

-The roof is on, and the interior fitout is under way: when it opens later in 2020, The Hotel Britomart will be New Zealand’s first Green Star hotel – not only that, it’ll debut with 5 Green Stars from the NZ Green Building Council to its name, and be run according to the council’s Green Star Performance Tool.
+The Hotel Britomart is New Zealand’s first 5 Green Star hotel – not only that, it is run according to the New Zealand Green Building Council’s Green Star Performance Tool.
 The certification process requires intense attention to detail to every part of the design and build process.

-According to the certificate on your wall, The Hotel Britomart has officially been awarded a 5 Green Star Design rating.
+According to the certificate on your wall, The Hotel Britomart has officially been awarded a 5 Green Star Design and Build rating.

 Campbell Williamson: Yes, it has.
 It was a nice accolade because we’re the first New Zealand hotel to get a Green Star rating.
 That’s a pat on the back for everyone, including the New Zealand Green Building Council, because being the first one, there was a lot of working through the interpretation of the documentation for the first time and how it all worked.